 Family Life & Culture

 We must build a culture of compassion, mutual respect, and individual initiative that protects the rights of all Americans, that binds us more closely as a people, and that strengthens us as a nation.
-A truly strong society will unleash America’s potential.
-Our families and communities give us our moral voice and our dynamic economy, and they are necessary for a properly functioning government and the public good.
+A truly strong society will unleash America’s potential, bolster our resolve, and fight off poverty and degradation.
+Our families and communities give us a common voice and a dynamic economy, and they are necessary for a properly functioning government and the public good.